 Build trust, show offers related to the product or service and close the sale

 The process you see in the image above shows the funnel stages and the user journey from “Stranger” to “Sale”, visualised by arrows.
-Inbound marketing is used for generating traffic and interest, presenting them an irresistible offer based on their pain point, capturing the lead through a lead form on a landing page and then start a follow-up campaign to generate a B2B sale.
+Inbound marketing is used for generating traffic and interest, presenting them with an irresistible offer based on their pain point.
+The next step is capturing the lead through a lead form on a landing page and then start a follow-up campaign to generate a B2B sale.